 For line 5b, What is your proposed strategy for complying with the most stringent sulfur dioxide regulation?
-If the boiler is not in compliance with Federal, State and local regulations as they relate to sulfur dioxide control, select up to three proposed compliance strategies from table 12 above.
+Identify up to three strategies from Table 12 that are planned to be used to address Federal, State or local regulations as they relate to sulfur dioxide control.